ice1000/jimgui/README.md

   [2]: https://ci.appveyor.com/api/projects/status/le5v5lne7au0lnn2?svg=true
   [3]: https://ci.appveyor.com/project/ice1000/jimgui

-Cross-platform pure Java binding for [dear-imgui](https://github.com/ocornut/imgui), Kotlin is used as code generation tool.<br/>
+Cross-platform efficient pure Java binding for [dear-imgui](https://github.com/ocornut/imgui), Kotlin is used as code generation tool.<br/>
 Attention: this project is actually using a [modified version](https://coding.net/u/ice1000/p/imgui) of dear-imugi.

-This project is created for a code editor which is another project currently not open-sourced.
+This project is created for a code editor and a game engine, both not open-sourced currently.

 For mac, you should add `-XstartOnFirstThread` JVM argument.